rudikiaz/queue-notify-client/README.md

 ### Running the Application

-After installing the dependencies, launch the application with:
+After installing dependencies, run the application with:

 ```bash
 npm start
 ```

-The Electron app will start and open a window that automatically opens Developer Tools for debugging.
+The application window will open with the following updated settings:
+- **Window size:** 1000 x 800 pixels.
+- **DevTools:** Disabled by default.
+- **Node Integration:** Enabled (for development).

 ### Packaging the Application

-To package your Electron app (for example, for Windows), you can use tools like [electron-packager](https://github.com/electron/electron-packager) or [electron-builder](https://www.electron.build/).
-For instance, using electron-packager:
+You can package your Electron app using tools like [electron-packager](https://github.com/electron/electron-packager) or [electron-builder](https://www.electron.build/).
+For example, using electron-packager:

 ```bash
 npm install -g electron-packager
 electron-packager .
 ShuffleQueueNotifier --platform=win32 --arch=x64
 ```

-This command creates a standalone executable for Windows.
+This creates a standalone executable suitable for distribution.

 ---